abdelaleeem/Regression-models-to-predict-the-strength-of-Cement-initial-and-final-setting-time/README.md

 final   setting time in minutes

 and at the end of the project we are going to see the accuracies of our models after we tested it on different cement samples.

+NOTE: i can't upload the data file as it's private but i can show only a sample of the data to show you the work done and this is to ensure the privacy of the company's data